CNES/cars/docs/source/configuration/input/running_cars_with_sensors_as_input.rst

         **Basic configuration**

-        For each sensor image, give a particular name (what you want):
+        For each sensor image, give a particular name (what you want), associated with the image path:

         .. include-cars-config:: ../../example_configs/configuration/inputs_sensor_image_basic